Juniper/terraform-provider-mist/docs/resources/org_wxrule.md

 page_title: "mist_org_wxrule Resource - terraform-provider-mist"
 subcategory: "WLAN"
 description: |-
-  This resource manages the Org WxRules (WLAN policies).The WxRules can be used to filter Wireless traffic in the WLAN templates.
+  This resource manages the Org WxRules (WxLAN policies).A WxLAN policy is a set of rules and settings that can be applied to devices in a network to determine how they are treated. it provides support for access policies, network segmentation, role-based policies, micro-segmentation, and least privilege.
+WxLAN policies are used to allow or deny specific users from accessing specific resources in a wireless network.
 ---

 # mist_org_wxrule (Resource)

-This resource manages the Org WxRules (WLAN policies).The WxRules can be used to filter Wireless traffic in the WLAN templates.
+This resource manages the Org WxRules (WxLAN policies).A WxLAN policy is a set of rules and settings that can be applied to devices in a network to determine how they are treated. it provides support for access policies, network segmentation, role-based policies, micro-segmentation, and least privilege.
+WxLAN policies are used to allow or deny specific users from accessing specific resources in a wireless network.

 ## Example Usage